krobbi/fungus/README.md

 specialized instruction.
 For example, `1.` is folded into a single instruction that prints `"1 "` without touching the stack.

+#### Instruction Bubbling
+Stack operations (instructions that have stack effects but no side effects) and statements (instructions that have side effects but no stack effects) can be swapped so that statements come first.
+This is mostly done to unblock other optimizations.

 <!--
 * Branch optimization - If a constant is pushed before an if branch, or if the branch has equal branches, the condition can be popped and the branch can be